Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks: Introduction

-In this work, we numerically calculate the cumulant generating function of current statistics in 1D diffusion-reaction systems, with the focus on the influence of reaction on current fluctuations.
-The fluctuating current across the system is induced by imposing asymmetric boundary conditions.
-After the procedure of spatial discretization, a master equation is established to describe the stochastic evolution the system state and, thereby, the full counting statistics for the current is performed through including a counting parameter.
-The distribution function of the system state is represented by a matrix product state (MPS), and its tilted generator by a matrix product operator (MPO).
-DMRG is used to determine the leading eigenvalue of the tilted generator, giving the cumulant generating function.
+In this work, we extend the application of tensor networks to calculate the cumulant generating function of current statistics in a one-dimensional (1D) diffusion-reaction system.
+In previous works on diffusion-reaction systems investigated with tensor networks~\cite{Carlon_EurPhysJB_1999, Nicholson_PhysRevX_2023}, there exists only one reactant species with an unfixed concentration.
+However, in the system studied in this work, two types of particles are present.
+They undergo diffusion with reactions constantly occurring between them.
+As a consequence, their concentrations fluctuate, and two stochastic variables are needed to characterize the local state of the system.
+This peculiarity poses challenge in the application of tensor networks.
+In this work, we use composite indices to label the system's local state.
+This constitutes one of the novel aspects of this work.
+The price to pay is that each composite index needs to take more discrete values, which demands more computational cost.
+In practical tensor-network calculations, this is acceptable; new physics can still be revealed in the system.
+The fluctuating current across the system is induced by imbalanced boundary conditions.
+In this work, we focus on how the current fluctuations are influenced by the reactions.
+After the procedure of spatial discretization, a master equation is established to describe the stochastic evolution of the system state and, thereby, the full counting statistics for the current is performed.
+The distribution function of the system state is represented by a matrix product state (MPS) and its tilted generator by a matrix product operator (MPO).
+The DMRG algorithm is employed to compute the leading eigenvalue of the tilted generator, giving the cumulant generating function.